truecharts/public/charts/stable/seafile/docs/install-notes.md

 title: Installation notes and guidelines
 ---

-## Ingress

-Our install requires a FQDN or domain name entered when installing the chart.
-This doesn't mean you need Traefik however we support only installs using FQDN with valid certificates + Traefik installed

 ## CSRF Error

 Starting with Seafile 11, the defaults fail CSRF verification, and you may see the error message when logging in.